Billy Buckner

 William Jennings Buckner (born August 27, 1983) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Kansas City Royals, Arizona Diamondbacks, Los Angeles Angels of Anaheim, and San Diego Padres.

 Baseball career

 Kansas City Royals

 Buckner was originally drafted in the 9th round (248th overall) by the Tampa Bay Devil Rays in the 2003 Major League Baseball Draft out of Young Harris College, but chose not to sign and instead played college baseball at the University of South Carolina.
 He was drafted again in 2004 by the Kansas City Royals in the second round as the 55th overall pick.

 In his fourth season in the Royals organization, Buckner was called up to the big league club on August 24, 2007.

 Arizona Diamondbacks

 On December 14, 2007, Buckner was traded to the Arizona Diamondbacks for infielder Alberto Callaspo.

 Detroit Tigers

-On June 1, 2010, Buckner was traded to the Detroit Tigers for Dontrelle Willis and cash considerations.
-He was released on July 25, 2010.
+On June 1, 2010, Buckner was traded to the Detroit Tigers in exchange for Dontrelle Willis and cash considerations.
+He was released by Detroit on July 25.